 How wonderful!”
 “How will you stay in touch this summer?”
 I asked.

-When I thanked her for a moment of conversation, I realized I had not written about her before.
+When I thanked her for our moment of conversation, I realized I had not written about her.
 First time.
 Why?
-I’m not sure, but I do know we had begun something new.
-I also knew I wanted it to continue.
+I’m not sure, but I do know we had begun something new and I knew I wanted it to continue.

 Next time, we will choose a new subject for discussion.

 It might be as simple as asking about her game of tennis; is it improving, or

 when can we hit some tennis balls together.